 Some homeowners like to use the waste container to dispose of other household items after the roofing project is complete, so it’s best to ask the hauler upfront what specific materials can be placed in the dumpster.
 Most haulers participate in construction waste recycling programs specifically for shingles.
 However, they are unable to recycle old shingles if your load contains anything aside from mixed roofing materials like asphalt singles, tar paper, nails, plastic wrappers, and metal/aluminum edging.
 Wood and household items would cause rejection from recycling.

 If you are getting your shingles and other materials delivered to your home before the project commences, plan it so that you receive them before the dumpster drop.
 If you get your dumpster first, you run the risk of it potentially prohibiting the supplier from loading shingles onto the roof… Most contractors will appreciate having all the materials in the correct spots before they arrive to start the job.

-Some haulers use single axle trucks—which are lighter and more maneuverable—that provide less risk for damage to residential driveways.
+Some waste management haulers use single axle trucks—which are lighter and more maneuverable—that provide less risk for damage to residential driveways.
 Still, asphalt and concrete driveways can get marked when dropping/picking up the dumpster; this is especially true of asphalt in high heat.
-The best precaution is to lay down a 4x8 sheet of plywood or a couple of 2x6 planks, depending on the dumpster size you’ll be receiving.
+The best precaution is to lay down a 4x8 sheet of plywood or a couple of 2x6 planks, depending on the waste disposal dumpster size you’ll be receiving.